HarryLloyd231196/HarryLloyd231196/README.md

-<h1>Hi there, my name is Harry and welcome to my data analytics portfolio! </h1>
+# Hi there, my name is Harry and welcome to my data analytics portfolio!

 <h2>A bit about me. . .
 (Linkedin Bio)</h2>